mraza007/blog/_posts/2026-03-27-building-baton-autonomous-agent-orchestrator.md

 - Cost tracking per issue, so I can see what automating the backlog actually costs in tokens
 - More trackers besides GitHub Issues (Linear, Jira, GitLab)

+If you've got a repo with a pile of issues sitting there, try pointing Baton at it.
+Start with one label and `max_concurrent: 1`.
+See what it does.
+The setup takes about five minutes and the worst case is you get a bad PR that you close.
+The code is MIT licensed, the whole thing is ten files, and there's nothing weird in it.
+Fork it, break it, rip out the parts you don't like.

 If you try it, I want to hear what breaks.

+---

+I write a newsletter called [Dev Console](https://devconsole.substack.com/) where I cover what's actually happening in AI, minus the hype.
+New tools, real use cases, stuff I'm building.
+If this post was interesting, you'll probably like it.